rtmasimene/trading-algo-MACD/README.md

 # trading-algo-MACD
 This algorithmic trading bot automates buy/sell decisions using signals from the Moving Average Convergence/Divergence (MACD) technical indicator.
+Runs on the cTrader platform.
 What it does:
 - Dynamic risk management with stop-loss and take-profit levels according to predefined risk parameters.
 - Automatic trade execution.
 - Manages and tracks open trades.